-For dramatic sea views overlooking the Isle of Jura, choose a room at the front of the house: Cable Bay, Eilean Olmsa, Rubha Dubh, Ardskenish and Balnahard.
-The latter 2 are the largest and, in our opinion, worth the extra cost if available.
-If Fido is coming with you, there's a choice of 2 dog-friendly rooms: Whistlers and Dun Eibhinn.
-For solo travelers, Port Lobh offers cosy accommodation at the back of the house, although its bathroom is not ensuite (the only one which isn't).
-Pigs Paradise - named after nearby sea cliffs, in case you're wondering - will suit those travelling with children: its separate sitting room can be made up with 2 kids' beds.
+For dramatic sea views overlooking the Isle of Jura, choose a Classic or Superior room at the front of the house.
+The 2 Superior Doubles are the largest and, in our opinion, worth the extra cost if available.
+If Rover is coming with you, there's a choice of 2 dog-friendly rooms: Classic Double/Twin and Standard Double (can take one dog each).
+For solo travelers, the Single room offers cosy accommodation at the back of the house, although its bathroom is not ensuite (the only one which isn't).
+The Family room will suit those travelling with children: its separate sitting room can be made up with 2 kids' beds.

 There’s a distinct timetable to mealtimes at The Colonsay, which caters around the arrival and departure of the ferry.
 So let’s start with dinner, which is served in the restaurant about half an hour after you arrive at the hotel.
 Our menu was simple but sound, with a range of starters including Colonsay oysters, gravadlax and cucumber pickle, and carrot and tarragon soup.
 For the main course, I chose sirloin steak, chips and herb butter: delicious.
 With fresh vegetables brought in from the gardens at the Colonsay Estate and lobster caught by local fishermen, there's a real feeling of a thriving market economy underpinning the workings of this restaurant.

-In the morning, breakfast is a relaxed affair, laid out on a long table in the restaurant.
-You help yourself to pastries, muffins and croissants topped off with delicious Colonsay honey.
+In the morning, breakfast is a relaxed affair, served to your table: pastries, muffins and croissants topped off with delicious Colonsay honey.
 For an extra charge you can order a fully cooked Scottish breakfast.